 If we look at a web or mobile project as a whole, as shown in the diagram below, we can see that user experience and interface design are very closely linked!

-We'll explain the importance of UI design in improving the user experience and its impact on the overall success of your product or service.
-You'll also learn the main principles of UI design and how to apply them effectively to make your website or application more attractive and easier to use.
+We'll explain the importance of UI design in improving user experience and its impact on the overall success of your product or service.
+You'll also learn the key principles of UI design and how to apply them effectively to make your website or app more engaging and user-friendly.

 The basic principles of UI Design